Cappi1998/SteamAddMobileGuardAuthenticator/README.md

 ## Description
-Program to add Mobile Guard Authenticator to steam accounts created using [SteamAccountCreateHelper](https://github.com/Cappi1998/SteamAccountCreateHelper) program.
+Program to automatically add Mobile Guard Authenticator to Steam accounts.
+If you want a program to create steam accounts check the project [SteamAccountCreateHelper](https://github.com/Cappi1998/SteamAccountCreateHelper).

 ## Getting Started